k-butz/c8y-certificate-cli/README.md

 # Usage

-> Tip: For CLI usage you can always use `-h/--help` to see the list of available arguments.
+> Tip: For CLI usage you can always use `-h/--help` to see the list of available options.

 The tool comes with following sub-commands: